-Samples required for EPL monitoring are sent to Australian Lab Services for testing.
+Samples required for EPL monitoring are sent to Australian Laboratory Services (ALS) for testing.

-FASS microbiological testing is undertaken weekly.
+Forensic and Analytical Science Services (FASS) microbiological testing is undertaken weekly.

-Data is recorded in a data spreadsheet titled "Sewer Spreadsheet" and stored on the Council server.
+Data is recorded in a data spreadsheet titled "Sewer Spreadsheet" and stored on the Council server (as per the Standard Operating Procedures - Oberon Sewerage Treatment Plant (STP)).